 If you would like to avoid the high credit card fees in Peru, you may pay in cash at our office (US dollars or Peruvian soles) here in Cusco.
 There are many ATMS within the historical center to withdraw money.
 You can also pay by VISA or PAYPAL online but you will have to pay a 5.5% service fee, charged by VISA and PAYPAL.
 To pay your balance through PAYPAL, you need to log into your PAYPAL account and use our email address email@example.com.

-Unfortunately the answer is no. Once the Short Inca Trail & Rainbow Mountain Trek Permits have been bought, the government does not allow any changes, so we can’t change any departure date after the tickets has been bought.
+Unfortunately the answer is No. Once the Short Inca Trail & Rainbow Mountain Trek Permits have been bought, the government does not allow any changes, so we can’t change any departure date after the tickets have been bought.
 Tickets are also not transferable nor refundable.

 *** If you cancel your Short Inca Trail & Rainbow Mountain Trek, the deposit is non-refundable!

 YES!
 You have to bring your original passport and it is very important that it is the same passport number you sent to us to book your entrance to Machu Picchu, train ticket, other entrances and reservations.
 The rangers will check when you enter Machu Picchu.
 The train company will also check your passport before allowing you to board the train.